Maddy23032/CTS-Hackathon/NEW_SCANNERS_README.md

-# New Scanners Implementation - VulnPy GUI
+# New Scanners Implementation - VulnScan GUI

 ## Overview
-Successfully integrated 3 new vulnerability scanners from the VulnPy CLI into the GUI:
+Successfully integrated 3 new vulnerability scanners from the VulnScan CLI into the GUI:

 ### 1. Security Misconfiguration Scanner
 **Features:**